BidanGitau/Karura-Booking-System/README.md

 # Karura-Booking-System
-An online booking system for Karura forest services
+An online booking system for Friends of Karura forest